 You will return to the lodge for lunch, after which there will be the option of riding out again for a couple of hours in the surrounding area, or you can choose to follow up on the glacial swim with a relaxing soak in the outdoor hot tub instead.
 In the evening, the guides will brief you on gear and the itinerary for the following day.

 Type of Terrain: Open roads, some steep ascending trails and open fields.
-Non-rider activity: Hike to Humantay Lake.
+Walk, trot and canter possible.

-Today you will continue your ride (about four - five hours) towards Machu Picchu, riding up the Rio Blanco valley and circling Humantay opposite Salkantay.
-In the process you will reach the highest part of the ride, a pass at 4500 metres (14,800 ft).
+Today you will continue your ride towards Machu Picchu, riding up the Rio Blanco valley and circling Humantay opposite Salkantay.
+In the process you will reach the highest part of the ride, a pass at 4638 metres (15,213 ft).
 Keep your eyes open for Andean condors, common to the area.
 At the pass you will stop to take in views of snow-capped peaks of the Vilcabamba Range in every direction, the south face of Salkantay towering above you.
 From the pass you will continue your descent toward the Wayra Lodge (“Wayra”: wind; 'the place where the wind lives’), your destination for the evening.
 A hot lunch is taken en route.
 Dinner and overnight at the Lodge.

 Today you will continue downhill above the Salkantay River, descending into the cloud forest, through increasingly verdant scenery.
 Upon arrival at Collpa Lodge you will be greeted with a Pachamanca (subject to availability; traditional underground stone cooking).
 This traditional meal is famous for its cooking method, which consists of layering meat with hot stones and then covering the whole thing up to bake.
 Collpa Lodge is located on an open promontory at the confluence of three rivers.
 The outdoor jacuzzi has almost panoramic views of lush green mountains.
 You may spend the afternoon relaxing or walking in the surrounding area.
 Dinner and overnight at the lodge.